apache/allura/README.markdown

 Developers interested in hacking on Allura or its components should see `Allura/docs/docs/development/contributing.rst` or <https://forge-allura.apache.org/docs/development/contributing.html>.

-You can get in touch with other Allura developers on the developer mailing list ([dev@allura.apache.org](https://mail-archives.apache.org/mod_mbox/allura-dev/)) or in the [#allura](https://webchat.freenode.net/?channels=#allura) channel on the Freenode IRC network.
+You can get in touch with other Allura developers on the developer mailing list ([dev@allura.apache.org](https://mail-archives.apache.org/mod_mbox/allura-dev/)).

 To find more documentation, ask a question, file a bug, or contribute a patch, see the links on our website(<https://allura.apache.org/>).
 If you're not sure where to start, join the mailing list and ask.